 Certain Dog Breeds May Have Difficulty Flying

-Brachycephalic (short-nosed) dog breeds like Boston Terriers, pugs, bulldogs, boxers, some mastiffs, Pekingese, Lhasa Apsos, and Shih Tzus are at increased risk during air travel.
-These breeds are already often prone to respiratory problems, and changes in air pressure, temperature, and quality can heighten those risks.
+Brachycephalic (short-nosed) dog breeds like Boston Terriers, Pugs, Bulldogs, Boxers, some mastiffs, Pekingese, and Shih Tzus are at increased risk during air travel.
+These breeds are already prone to respiratory problems and changes in air pressure, temperature, and quality can heighten those risks.
 Additionally, short-nosed breeds can have difficulty breathing when stressed.
-If placed in a cargo hold or in a cramped cabin, the dog may experience difficulty breathing, and you might not know.
+If placed in a cargo hold or in a cramped cabin, these dogs may experience difficulties without you present to provide comfort.

 Fly Direct If Possible